craigmateo/palabra/_posts/2024-06-15-circular-economy.md

 ## Conclusion

-The preceding account chronicles engagements in circular economy in various settings spanning nearly two decades.
-I've come to view circular economy discourse through the lens of the <b>political economy of knowledge production</b>.
+In light of these experiences, I've come to view the rise of circular economy through the lens of the <b>political economy of knowledge production</b>.
 Namely, ideas gain currency in the public sphere and receive corporate/institutional funding because they are compatible to the interests of dominant economic actors.

 In the 2010 paper <a href="https://www.cabidigitallibrary.org/doi/pdf/10.5555/20103307895" target="_blank">"Who killed rural sociology?
 A Case Study in the
 Political Economy of Knowledge Production"</a>, the sociologist William Friedland describes push and pull forces including research funds, discouragement from pursuing certain topics, and systems of social control that are embedded in institutional networks.
 In line with Friedland’s account of push/pull factors, my own experiences chronicle two highly technical, eco-modernist roles that I was “pulled” into as well as two civil society groups that I was “pushed” out of due to the lack of sustainable funding.
 Throughout, I would argue that knowledge and praxis of working people closest to actual material processes of ‘circularity’ and ‘waste’ was often discounted and marginalized.

 It is not enough to say that CE projects lacked necessary funding, managerial, and technological skills.
 It was more pernicious.
-Gurus, executives, academics and other members of the processional managerial class (PMC) stayed hands-off in the background, reaping disproportionate financial benefits, PR, and notoriety while precarious workers were left to pick up the pieces.
+Gurus, executives, academics and other members of the professional managerial class (PMC) stayed hands-off in the background, reaping disproportionate financial benefits, PR, and notoriety while precarious workers were left to pick up the pieces in dysfunctional, often exploitative situations.

 ### Solutions

 Of course, it's easier to critique than to offer solutions.
-Critiques of CE, particularly those coming from academia, perhaps fail to account for the trade offs and give-and-take of operating organizations and businesses.
-Also, the above observations are perhaps features of late-stage capitalism (or whatever we can call today's economic system) and not unique to CE.
+Critiques of CE, particularly those coming from academia, perhaps fail to account for the trade-offs and give-and-take of operating organizations and businesses.
+Also, critical observations outlined above are perhaps features of late-stage capitalism (or whatever we can call today's economic system) and not unique to CE.

-A starting point is workplace governance and organizing for fair wages, meaningful work, and job security.
+A starting point is workplace and community organizing for fair wages, meaningful work, and job security.
 Meanwhile, actors who profit and take advantage of others while preaching 'circularity' can be put in check so everyone else can get the work done.

 <!-- ### Push & pull factors